GiuliaGualtieri/-30DaysOfFLCode/30days/day11/day11.md

 Material            |  Description
 :-------------------------:|:-------------------------:
 **Dataset** | MNIST digit recognition task.
-With two ways of partitioning the MNIST data over clients: **IID**, where the data is shuffled, and then partitioned into 100 clients each receiving 600 examples, and **Non-IID**, where we first sort the data by digit label, divide it into 200 shards of size 300, and assign each of 100 clients 2 shards.
+With two ways of partitioning the MNIST data over clients: 1️⃣ **IID**, where the data is shuffled, and then partitioned into 100 clients each receiving 600 examples; 2️⃣ **Non-IID**, where we first sort the data by digit label, divide it into 200 shards of size 300, and assign each of 100 clients 2 shards.
-**Models** | Two models: 1) A simple multilayer-perceptron (**MLP**) with 2-hidden layers with 200 units each using ReLu activations, which we refer to as the MNIST 2NN.
-2) A **CNN** with two 5x5 convolution layers (the first with 32 channels, the second with 64, each followed with 2x2 max pooling), a fully connected layer with 512 units and ReLu activation, and a final softmax output layer.
+**Models** | Two models: 1️⃣ A simple multilayer-perceptron (**MLP**) with 2-hidden linear layers, plus a ReLu activations and a softmax (k=10 classes).
+2️⃣ A **CNN** with two 5x5 convolution layers (the first with 32 channels, the second with 64, each followed with 2x2 max pooling), a fully connected layer with 512 units and ReLu activation, and a final softmax output layer (k=10 classes).

 All this details are better described in the paper.
 I just wanted to give you a quick overview of the experiment I'm replicating.